Naxus28/nodePractice/myLoggerModule/README.md

 logger.log('Hello World')); //logs'Hello World' to the console
 ```

 The 'logger' module will only perform one function: log messages to the console.
-We can therefore export the method in such a way that we can use it directly (keep in mind this is not the case for the majority of modules.
-I am just doing it this way to illustrate how 'exports' works):
+We can therefore export the method as the module itself so we can use it directly (keep in mind this is not how the majority of modules is designed.
+I am just doing it this way to illustrate different uses of 'exports'):
 ```javascript
 // ES6
 var log = (value) => console.log(value);